-Flipping your pillow to the cool side during a hot summer night is one of life’s greatest pleasures.
+Flipping your pillow to the cool side during a hot summer night is such a universal pleasure that it’s become a cliché.
 But humans aren’t the only species to appreciate a cool place to lie down – your dog surely loves this feeling too.

 After all, how many times has your dog walked inside on a hot day and laid down on the cool kitchen tile?

-While you’ll have a tough time teaching your dog to flip his pillow over in the middle of the night, you can provide him with a bed that will provide the cool comfort he deserves, so that he can enjoy one of life’s greatest pleasures too.
+While you’ll have a tough time teaching your dog to flip his pillow over in the middle of the night, you can provide him with a bed that will provide the cool comfort he deserves.

 Unless you are specifically trying to provide your dog with a warm place to sleep, you can use a summer-style bed in just about any situation.
 Many will even offer additional benefits, such as taking the pressure off your dog’s joints (in the case of elevated beds) or reducing inflammation (as may occur when self-cooling beds are used).